-The Greater Blue Mountains Area is a million hectares of wilderness, within easy reach of Sydney.
-Visitors can take in the scenic views from a number of the national parks and reserves that make up this World Heritage property.
+The Greater Blue Mountains World Heritage Area is 1 million hectares of wilderness, within easy reach of Sydney.
+Visitors can take in the scenic views from the 8 national parks and reserves that make up this world-famous World Heritage property.

 Willandra Lakes Region World Heritage Area is an ancient landscape formed by wind and water.
 You can experience this ancient landscape at Mungo National Park.

 Explore Australia’s convict history by hiking or cycling the Old Great North Road, which is part of a group of 11 separate World Heritage-listed convict sites across Australia.